Azure/vm-scale-sets/preview/upgrade/readme.md

 Welcome to the VM scale set automatic OS image update, and manually triggered rolling update preview.

-You can try the rolling upgrade, which is in public preview, now.
-The automated OS image update preview is currently a limited preview - you won't be able to use this feature unless your Azure subscription is registered to use it.

 You need to register for the automated OS upgrade feature using this command:

 ```